dotlang/language/doc/RFE.md

 N - maybe we can use `import` function instead of `autoBind` too!

-? - replace `autoBdin` with casting default namespace `::` or a module namespace to a struct.
-How can we simplify autoBind?
-autoBind is responsible to create a struct with function pointers (let) which now can be either function or any bindings, from a namespace.
-`def A := /code/st/Socket`
-`let myAdderUtils: AdderUtils := AdderUtils{A}`
-Basically we are casting a module to a tuple.
-So it will assign everything inside the module with the same name as the struct fields and return a new instance of struct.
-`let myAdderUtils: AdderUtils := AdderUtils{::}` This will do the above but for current namespace.

-? - Explain the difference between namespace and module.
-We have a default namespace which is current symbols + imported modules with `_` Each module has it's own namespace which is accessible using `ns::symbol` notation.

-? - We cannot use `=` for type alias anymore.
+Y - We cannot use `=` for type alias anymore.
 Because it is confusing.
 `=` is equality check.
 `:=` is binding.
 maybe we should add a new keyword: `alias`.